 This resource supports organisations in getting started with volunteer inductions and includes orientation, personal introductions, understanding the volunteering role, knowing where to find things and understanding the values and policies of the organisation.

-This resource is geared towards supporting volunteering in arts organisations.
+This resource is geared towards supporting volunteering in arts organisations in England.
 Many of the suggestions, checklists and case studies will be relevant to museums and to the Accreditation Standard.

 These publications provide relevant information for organisations across the UK, offering a wide range of information to support organisations and individuals who are responsible for managing and organising volunteer effort.